ttscoff/bunch/using-bunch/keyboard-control.md

 You can customize the shortcut for each Bunch with the [`shortcut` frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/#shortcuts).

 After using the keyboard shortcut to open the Bunch menu, you can also navigate with the arrow keys.
-Or, if you're a keyboard pro, you can use Control-p and Control-n to move up and down (this works in any macOS menu).
+Or, if you're a keyboard pro, you can use {% kbd Control-p / Control-n %} to move up and down (this works in any macOS menu).

 Additionally, the following keyboard shortcuts are available when the menu is open: